-Our next Gateway Challenge deadline is 21st September 2014 (midnight UK time) and applications must be submitted by that time.
-The Gateway Challenge training will be held throughout October 2014 and the fundraising campaign will run from 17th November to 22nd December 2014.
+Our next Gateway Challenge deadline is 28 February 2015 (midnight GMT) and applications must be submitted by that time.
+The Gateway Challenge training will be held throughout April 2015 and the fundraising campaign will run from 5th May to 9th June.

 *Organisations interested in joining GlobalGiving.co.uk should submit their application (form & vetting documentation) well in advance of the deadline as the sooner you submit your application the better prepared you are and the bigger the chance you have of succeeding!

 Here’s what other charities have to say about us: